Roy Keane has had some memorable moments as a football pundit, from eviscerating modern footballers to cutting a whole country down to size.

 In many ways, Roy Keane the pundit is similar to Roy Keane the player.
 He takes his job seriously, gets to the point without fuss, and is, shall we say, blunt.

 The ex-Manchester United captain is good value for whenever he’s on the telly.
 He’s great entertainment and always produces quality sound bites, which is great for people such as yours truly.
-He’s pure box office, which is why Sky Sports have had him on a few times this season, especially when shit starts to hit the fan as his former club.
+He’s pure box office, which is why Sky Sports have had him on a few times last season, especially when shit starts to hit the fan as his former club.

 It made for great television, but it also showed why Keane is not a very good analyst.
 The viewer learned nothing new about why the team are in poor form of late, while his disapproval of the players’ lack of effort could have been said by literally anyone.
 He just happens to say it more viscerally for the cameras.

 The player who once upon a time was known for his high standards, who swore he would never accept a cushy TV job, has transmogrified into the raging old man who shouts at clouds, decrying the mysterious ways of the modern footballer.
 Quite simply, he’s become a — cue dramatic music — Proper Football Man.